XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 ## Week 2

 * What tasks I worked on:

+	* Implemented "Game Over" page.
+	* Modified Level 4 code.
+	* Fixed bugs for all levels.
+	* Modified "Game Over" page.

 * What I plan to work on next:

+	* Add more features on Level 4.
+	* Fix upcoming bugs.
+	* Draw Class Diagram.

 * What tasks are blocked waiting on another team member:

+	* Waiting for codes implementation of Level 2 to draw the class diagram.
+	* Waiting for other group members' reviews of Level 4 to make more adjustments.

 * XP Core Value I keep:

+	* Communication and Simplicity.

 ## Week 3